dekorateio/dekorate/readme.md

 #### Explicit configuration of annotation processors

-By default Dekorate doesn't require any specific configuration of its annotation processors.
+By default, Dekorate doesn't require any specific configuration of its annotation processors.
-However it is possible to manually define the annotation processors if required.
+However, it is possible to manually define the annotation processors if required.

 In the maven pom.xml configure the annotation processor path in the maven compiler plugin settings.